 Collection Number: MS 24

-Biographical/Historical Information: Robert Poore Valentine (1852-1928), born in Charlottesville, Va., was the son of Thomas J. Valentine and Virginia Green Poore., a local merchant and banker.
+Robert Poore Valentine (1852-1928), born in Charlottesville, Virginia, was the son of Thomas J. Valentine and Virginia Green Poore, a local merchant and banker.
 Valentine ran a coal company and then spread out into a variety of activities, including a new street railway company and an electric light company.
 Valentine was also the President of the Woolen Mills Company.
-He was an elder of the Presbyterian Church and involved in the Young Men's Christian Association, serving as President of the association for two years.
+He was an elder of the Presbyterian Church and involved in the Young Men’s Christian Association, serving as President of the association for two years.

 Scope and Content:

-MS 24a: RP Valentine Miscellaneous Correspondence: 30 items (incl.
-6 photographs which have been removed to the photograph collection)
+MS 24a: RP Valentine Miscellaneous Correspondence: 30 items (includes 6 photographs which have been removed to the photograph collection)

 a.
 Letter, 1 pg, Elizabeth Valentine Garnett to the Albemarle County Historical Society, 19 May 1984 about donation of items.